quintquant/jarvis/README.md

 ## Installation

 Copy the .m files to your working directory.

+(Alternatively, copy the .m files to a directory of your choice.
+In that case you need to use the addpath command within Octave to tell Octave where to look for the .m files.)

 ## Usage